nikitakit/PieCentral/networking/Field_Control_Networking_Spec.md

 - A connection between the FC client and each Driver Station client.
 These can persist across matches, and so need to be opened only once per network initialization.
 - A connection beween a Driver Station client and its corresponding Robot client.
 These must be opened/closed at the start/end of each match (i.e. once the Robot client joins/leaves the FC network and is paired/unpaired with a Driver Station client).

+If a FC-to-Driver-Station connection is dropped, FC is responsible for reestablishing the connection.
+If a Driver-Station-to-Robot connection is dropped, the Driver Station notifies FC; FC then re-sends the pairing message to said Driver Station (see "Sending Messages").

 ## 5. Sending Messages

 The FC client sends messages to initiate robot-to-driver-station pairing, and to indicate what mode (autonomous, tele-op, etc) the robot is in.
 Driver station clients listen accordingly, and pass the message to robots.